THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+* Static methods are methods that have a designated spot in the memory of a program.
+They dont require the creation of a new object to function, and are considered to be easily debuggable.
+* Public methods are methods that require a new object to function.
+If you want to call a nonstatic method in the static main method, you must create a new object to allocate a new space for the memory of the variables/method so the program 'knows' where to look for the values and commands.
+* My previous answers could be wrong in the reference to the location of memory, but in short, you cannot call a non static method in the main static method.
+You would first need to create a new object to be able to do so.
+I found this out in a very long term round about way that was frustrating at first.

 ## Part 3 - Dogs